ixnode/php-date-parser/README.md

 # PHP Date Parser

-This library parses different strings to DateTime or DateTimeImmutable classes.
-Can be used e.g. excellently for command line arguments and options.
+This library parses various given date and time strings into DateTime or DateTimeImmutable classes which return the time range.
+Can be used e.g. excellently for command line arguments and options to make database queries with.

 ## Installation